 The daily mathematics lessons are inclusive to pupils with special educational needs.
-Where required, children's my plans incorporate suitable objectives from the LEAPs ladders for Mathematics or Development Matters and teachers keep these objectives in mind when planning work.
+Where required, children's my plans incorporate suitable objectives from the different year groups for Mathematics or Development Matters and teachers keep these objectives in mind when planning work.
 These targets may be worked upon within the lesson as well during an intervention outside the Mathematics lesson.
 Maths focused intervention are planned by teachers based on the need of the children to help children with gaps in their learning and mathematical understanding.
 These are delivered on a by trained support staff, overseen by the class teacher and monitored by the school SENCO.

-Within the daily mathematics lesson teachers must not only provide differentiated activities to support children with special educational needs but also activities that provide appropriate challenges for children who are high achievers in mathematics.
+Within the daily mathematics lessons teachers must provide differentiated activities to support children with special educational needs where necessary.
+Also they must ensure activities provide appropriate challenges for children who are high achievers in mathematics.
 It is vital that all children are challenged at a level appropriate to their ability.